graph-algorithms/edge-addition-planarity-suite/SECURITY.md

 Please allow the maintainers time to investigate and coordinate a fix and any necessary notification to downstream consumers before public disclosure.

+## Preferred Languages

+We prefer reports in **English** since we will otherwise need to use translation tools that may not fully convey intended meanings in your report.